Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 Anatomy and Location of Iliac Crest

-The hip bone (coxal bone or pelvic bone) is an irregular, large flat bone, which forms the bony side and front wall of the pelvis.
+The hip bone (coxal bone or pelvic bone) is an irregular, large flat bone that forms the bony side and front wall of the pelvis.
 In humans, it consists of three bones: the ischium, pubis, and ilium.

 The ilium is the largest and the uppermost part of the hip bone.
 It is divided into two parts—the ala (wing of the ilium) and the body.
 The iliac crest is the part of the ilium that stretches between the posterior superior and anterior superior iliac spine.